 For achieving faster masking results, Hyperscale Compliance uses bulk import or export utilities of data sources.
-Using these utilities, it exports the data into delimited files.
-The Hyperscale Compliance engine then splits the exported data into multiple modules of smaller chunks and configures the masking jobs of all the respective chunks across multiple Continuous Compliance Engines.
+Using these utilities, it exports the data into smaller chunks of delimited files.
+The Hyperscale Compliance engine then configures the masking jobs of all the respective chunks across multiple Continuous Compliance Engines.
 Upon successful completion of the masking jobs, the masked data is imported back into the database.